-If your freeholder is selling the freehold of your block, then you and your fellow leaseholders in a building have what is known as “”the right of first refusal”.
+If you own a leasehold flat, you might assume that because someone else owns the freehold of the block, they have carte blanche to do as they please.
+This simply isn’t true.
+As a leaseholder you have a number of legal rights.
+And one of those is particularly important if your freeholder is thinking about selling the freehold of your block, because you and your fellow leaseholders have what is known as “the right of first refusal” – or RFR.
 This means that if the freeholder wishes to sell, then not only do the leaseholders have the right to buy it – in fact the freeholder has a legal obligation to offer the freehold to the leaseholders first.

 Does the right of first refusal apply to every building?